tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 # Oblivious Client Behavior {#odoh-client}

-Let `M` be a DNS message (query) a client wishes to protect with Oblivious DoH.
+Let `M` be a DNS message (query) a Client wishes to protect with Oblivious DoH.
-When sending an Oblivious DoH Query for resolving `M` to an Oblivious Target with `ObliviousDoHConfigContents` `config`, a client does the following:
+When sending an Oblivious DoH Query for resolving `M` to an Oblivious Target with `ObliviousDoHConfigContents` `config`, a Client does the following:

 1. Create an `ObliviousDoHQuery` structure, carrying the message M and padding, to produce Q_plain.
 1. Deserialize `config.public_key` to produce a public key pkR of type `config.kem_id`.